Junior doctors are currently in a pay dispute with the NHS involving strike action.

 You are not obliged to ‘act down’ and provide cover for junior doctors on strike

 ‘Acting down’ to cover absent junior doctor colleagues is not part of your contractual terms and conditions.
-Trusts must therefore reach an agreement with consultants regarding any arrangements to cover for absent junior doctor colleagues.
-Guidance on industrial action from NHS Employers' own legal advisors - Capsticks acknowledges that ‘where consultants are asked to undertake work in addition to the programmed activities set out in their job plan to provide cover for more junior staff, this will be an extra-contractual arrangement which they can either agree or refuse.’
+Health boards must therefore reach an agreement with consultants regarding any arrangements to cover for absent junior doctor colleagues.
+Guidance on industrial action from NHS Employers (England) own legal advisors Capsticks acknowledges that ‘where consultants are asked to undertake work in addition to the sessions set out in their job plan to provide cover for more junior staff, this will be an extra-contractual arrangement which they can either agree or refuse.’
+However, your ability to negotiate additional pay for acting down depends upon the time of day that you are being asked to do so.

-As this work is extra-contractual, you can demand enhanced payment even if you are already being paid for the session in which you would be providing cover.
-Contrary to what some employers have argued, this would not constitute ‘double payment’ – rather, it is payment of the amount needed to bring the consultant’s usual rate of pay up to the enhanced rate indicated on the BMA consultant rate card.
+Contrary to what some employers have argued, this does not constitute ‘double payment’ – rather, it is payment of the amount needed to bring the consultant’s usual rate of pay up to the enhanced rate indicated on the BMA consultant rate card.

 You are not obliged to agree to work resident on-call

 As outlined above, acting down to cover an absent junior colleague is extra-contractual.
-In addition, Schedule 8, paragraph 4 – 2003 consultant TCS states that being resident on-call requires your agreement.
-The employer, therefore, has a responsibility to ensure that this junior doctor gap was covered in advance.
+Paragraph 3.8 of the Amendment to the Consultant contract in Wales makes it clear that acting down in these circumstances must be with your agreement.
+The employer, therefore, has a responsibility to ensure that this junior doctor gap is covered in advance.
 However, if you are being asked to act down, and/or essentially become resident on-call, it is essential that this is done safely both for you and the patients in the department.